-Occupied/Unoccupied dial function (no indoor temperature feedback) The control will monitor the outdoor and supply temperatures.
+Occupied/Unoccupied dial function (no indoor temperature feedback) -

+The control will monitor the outdoor and supply temperatures.
 The Occupied or Unoccupied dial settings become the WWSD point.
 When the outdoor temperature is warmer than the setting of the Occupied dial, the control enters WWSD.
-When switched into Unoccupied mode, the "Unoccupied light will come on, and the control will operate at the temperature of the Unoccupied dial setting.
-Indoor Sensor 074 function Selector switch = Indoor Sensor The control will monitor the indoor, outdoor and supply temperatures, and shift the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature whenever the room temperature is different than the setting of the Occupied dial.
-When switched into Unoccupied mode, the "Unoccupied" light will come on, and the control operates at the temperature of the Unoccupied dial setting.
+When switched into Unoccupied mode, the "Unoccupied' light will come on, and the control will operate at the temperature of the Unoccupied dial setting.

-2K RTU function Selector switch = Indoor Sensor The control will monitor the indoor, outdoor and supply temperatures, and shift the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature whenever the room temperature is different than the setting of the RTU dial.
-The Occupied and Unoccupied dials are not functional, and a setback RTU must be used if Unoccupied schedules are desired.
+Indoor Sensor 074 function Selector switch = Indoor Sensor -

+The control will monitor the indoor, outdoor and supply temperatures, shifting the Heating Curve (and the WWSD point) up or down to fine adjust the system supply water temperature whenever the room temperature is different than the setting of the Occupied dial.
+In the Unoccupied mode, the "Unoccupied" light will come on, and the control will maintain the room at the temperature of the Unoccupied dial setting.